National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ## Introduction {#sec-understanding-intro}

-The purpose of this chapter is to introduce the core building blocks for performing analyses in the Enclave (see [The N3C "Enclave" and Data Access](intro.html#sec-intro-enclave) in the Introduction).
+The purpose of this chapter is to introduce the core building blocks for performing analyses in the N3C Data Enclave (see [The N3C Data Enclave and Data Access](intro.html#sec-intro-enclave) in the Introduction).

 We start with the Observational Medical Outcomes Partnership (OMOP) vocabulary, since all data are represented in the OMOP common data model (CDM) format.
 This chapter will describe the difference between the OMOP concept id unique identifier and the source value contributed by a site, the notion of hierarchy across concepts, and the OHDSI tools outside the Enclave that can help.
 Because we are working in a secure NCATS Enclave environment, we cannot rely on OHDSI tools outside the Enclave, so knowing the basic applications available within the Enclave and how these data are organized is crucial for the proper conduct of research.

 We next present the notion and management of concept sets.
 These are concept ids that are taken as synonymous, for a given research purpose, and have their own set of tools.